Exploring Innovation in Appalachia: an Undergraduate Research Symposium

 Morgantown, West Virginia

-The symposium invites sophomores and juniors (rising juniors and seniors as of May 2020) conducting research in the fields of astronomy, biology, chemistry, geography, geology, mathematics, physics, sociology or world languages, literatures and linguistics to present research posters, connect with fellow students across Appalachia and beyond, meet world-class faculty and graduate students, and tour WVU's research facilities.
+The symposium invites sophomores, juniors and rising seniors conducting research in the fields of astronomy, biology, chemistry, communication studies, environmental geoscience, geography, geology, history, mathematics, physics or world languages, literatures and linguistics to present research, connect with fellow students across Appalachia and beyond, meet world-class faculty and graduate students, and learn about WVU's research facilities.

 About West Virginia University

 WVU is committed to inclusive excellence in research and mentoring.
 We're an R1 institution — a national designation of highest research activity given to the top 3% of colleges and universities by the Carnegie Classifications.
 We're also a leader in student success and professional development, recognized by the Brookings Institute and others for the exceptional upward mobility of our graduates.
 Contributions by departments in the Eberly College of Arts and Sciences are key to these continued successes.